seek-oss/serverless-haskell/README.md

   it to AWS together with a JavaScript wrapper to pass the input and output from/to AWS Lambda.

-  You can test the function and see the invocation results with `sls invoke myfunc`.
+  You can test the function and see the invocation results with `sls invoke -f myfunc`.

   To invoke the function locally, use `sls invoke local -f myfunc`.